ewfreesRes/Regression-Modeling-with-Actuarial-and-Financial-Applications/chapter1.md

 key: 127a1f92ec
 ```

+The Massachusetts bodily injury dataset `injury` has been read in; our focus is on the `claims` variable in that dataset.

 In the previous exercise, we learned that the Massachusetts bodily injury `claims` distribution was not even close to approximately normal (as evidence by the box and qq- plots).
 Non-normality may be induced by skewness (that we will handle via transformations in the next section).
 But, seeming non-normality can also be induced by one or two very large observations (that we will defined as an *outlier* later in the course).
 So, this exercise examines the effects on the distribution of removing the largest claims.

-The Massachusetts bodily injury dataset `injury` has been read in; our focus is on the `claims` variable in that dataset.

-So this assignment is based on claims, not the logarithmic version.
-You will review the `R` functions `boxplot` and ``qqnorm`` for visualizing the distribution through boxplots and quantile-quantile, or qq-, plots.
-But, because we are working with such a skewed distribution, do not be surprised that it is difficult to interpret results readily.

 `@instructions`
--  Use the `R` function `tail` to examine the `injury` dataset and identify the largest claim
+-  Use the function [tail()](https://www.rdocumentation.org/packages/utils/versions/3.5.0/topics/head) to examine the `injury` dataset and identify the largest claim
--  Use the `R` function `subset` to create a subset omitting the largest claim
+-  Use the function  [subset()](https://www.rdocumentation.org/packages/base/versions/3.5.0/topics/subset) to create a subset omitting the largest claim
 -  Compare the summary statistics of the omitted claim distribution to the full distribution
 -  Compare the two distributions visually via histograms plotted next to another. `par(mfrow = c(1, 2))` is used to organize the plots you create.
 Do not alter this code.